EGR314-Spring2024-Team202/EGR314-Spring2024-Team202.GitHub.io/Software_proposal.md

 # Software Proposal
-In the software design we provided the pseudocode to get our project running
+In this page there is information on the parameters and thought processes we created prior to the code.
+After referring to the parameters and conversing on how each subsystem would interact with one another, we were able to
 ![image caption](Software_Proposal.drawio.png)